boolesrings/Simple-Mathjax-wordpress-plugin/readme.txt

 == Changelog ==

+`0.3` christianp: use wp_enqueue_script to allow others to use mathjax as a dependency

 `0.2` added disqus compatibility.

 enclosed the preamble in a hidden span to cover a small space created by mathjax v.
 2